-Some hiking ideas in Picardy Wallonia, starting from the village of Ellezelles
+Some hiking ideas in Picardy Wallonia, including a delightful and child-friendly walk starting from the village of Ellezelles

 Picardy Wallonia is the name given to the area east of Brussels; a triangle located between Lille, Mons and Courtrai.
 The tourist board is keen to promote Picardy Wallonia as a really good area for cycling and walking, amongst other things.
 If you want some ideas of fixed walking routes in the area, go here.
 If you’re going to be on two wheels, go here.